surge-synthesizer/OB-Xf/REWORK.md

 - juce params written more coherently since set current program gone so really just on load or change
 - consolidate param manager, param adapter, etc...
 - Fix the udpate queues onto the engine timing thing on patch load.
 Probably just need to lock updates on load

+- Does tghe key command handler do anything?

 in parallel